Create a routine that works for you

 When setting bedtime, backwards plan to set the appropriate number of hours of sleep you need.
 This ensures your ability to have adequate time to wind down, bathe, brush your teeth, and prepare for the next day.

 Having a comfortable sleep area is essential for quality sleep.
 Comfortable means different things to different people.
 Take a look at your sleep area, is it soothing, relaxing, and comfortable?
 For some, comfort is a freshly made bed with soft sheets.
 For others it is a mattress and pillow that supports their sleep positions.

-Whatever your interpretation, ensure your sleep area is sleep friendly for you.
+Whatever your preferences, ensure that your sleep area is 'sleep friendly' for you.
 Your sleep area should be dark, cool, and quiet.
 Use room darkening curtains or blinds to make the room dark and block out distracting light.
 Have soft ear plugs or soothing white noise to assist with sleeping.

 A safe sleep area will depend on where your mission takes you.
 In the U.S. and most garrisons in the western hemisphere, your housing is generally considered to be in a safe area.
 In a deployed setting, safe is a relative term.
 It will depend on your location, current operations, and operational environment.
 In such situations, getting as much sleep whenever you can, will be important.
 Despite the danger, it is still important that you sleep in relative safety, taking appropriate force and individual protection measures.

 In an operational or training environment put safety first.
 Sleep away from vehicular traffic and do not sleep in front of or behind trucks, tracked vehicles, etc. Avoid and protect against environmental hazards and pests.
 Take care to ensure snakes, spiders etc., are not in your sleeping area, bag, or shoes.